Vaccine and Booster Requirements

 Do I need to be vaccinated if I have already had COVID-19?

 Yes.
 Anyone who previously had COVID-19 will still be required to be vaccinated.

 Students who have had COVID-19 may receive the vaccine as soon as they have completed their isolation period and their symptoms have resolved.
 The only exception is students who have received convalescent plasma or monoclonal antibody treatments while ill.
 In these cases, students should wait 90 days before obtaining the vaccine as these treatments can reduce the response to the vaccine.
 If you find yourself in this situation, please schedule a telehealth appointment with a Suffolk University Counseling, Health and Wellness (CHW) nurse practitioner via the Student Health Portal.

 Will there be any exemptions to the vaccination requirement?

 There will be two permitted exemptions to the University’s vaccination requirement as is the case with every mandated vaccine at Suffolk University.

 - Medical: A medical exemption from the vaccine requirement will be granted to students, faculty, and staff for whom receiving the COVID-19 vaccination is medically inadvisable.
 Documentation from a medical provider stating that the vaccine should not be obtained is required.

 - Sincere Religious: Consistent with federal and state law, an exemption from the vaccine requirement will be granted to those with a sincerely held religious belief against vaccination.
-Anyone seeking this exemption must submit documentation of their sincerely held religious objection to vaccination written in their own voice (the letter will not be accepted if written by a parent or a religious authority).
+Anyone seeking this exemption must submit documentation of their sincerely held religious objection to vaccination by completing the religious accommodations form [PDF] and uploading it to the student health portal for review. .